 Number After W

 The other symbols as API, ACEA are basically the certifications of the specifications of oil; the details regarding the added additives.
-Like I stated other than controlling heat, modern engine oil ensures cleaning of the engine, reducing the oxidation, and protect against deposits in the engine oil chamber.
+Like I stated other than controlling heat, modern engine oil ensures cleaning of the engine, reducing oxidation, and protecting against deposits in the engine oil chamber.

 Which Oil Grading is Best for my Car?

-Let’s discuss it in subheadings to digest the answer of this frequently asked question correctly.
+Let’s discuss it in subheadings to digest the answer to this frequently asked question correctly.

-Typically the prescribed grading is done keeping in mind the engine technology, its capacity and whether the car is hybrid or conventional.
-Usually, new cars have engine oils gradings like 5W-40, 0W-40, and maximum 10W-30.
+Typically the prescribed grading is done keeping in mind the engine technology, its capacity, and whether the car is hybrid or conventional.
+Usually, new cars have engine oils gradings like 5W-40, 0W-40, and a maximum of 10W-30.

 Many people have used cars and didn’t have the manuals with them.
 Understand the simple formula; the older your car gets, the more worn out its engine is.
 So if you have an old car but have installed a new engine, you can obviously use engine oil with less viscosity.

 However, if your engine is old, never use engine oils that are thinner, you need to have enough lubrication in the engine to have less heat and less wear and tear of engine parts.
 Also, note that the older engines burn the engine oil and if you have thin oil in the chamber it will be eaten up more quickly.
 You can have engine oils with gradings like 10W-40, and 20W-50.

 What about those people who are living in colder areas of Pakistan, let’s say in northern areas.
 The temperature there gets extremely low.
 The thin engine oils are best for such types of areas.

 If you are living in Sindh, or Punjab, and want to travel to northern regions, remember that you can alter the number that comes before W according to the climate but never play with the second number.
 For example, if you use 10W-40, you can have 0W-40.